 US. /Mexican Immigration and Interdependence

-During the 2018 Spring Break, eight Edgewood College students and two faculty members, Julie Whitaker of the Social Science Department and Mary Elizabeth Bathum in the school of Nursing, took part in a U.S./Mexico border program through the Tucson-based organization, Border Links.
+During the 2018 Spring Break, eight Edgewood College students and two faculty members took part in a U.S./Mexico border program through the Tucson-based organization, Border Links.
 They visited locations in Tucson, Florence and Douglas, Arizona and Agua Prieta, Sonora, Mexico, including the border wall on both sides, Operational Streamline, a detention center in Florence, a migrant shelter, and learned about economic development programs in Mexico.

 International Service Learning In Chiapas, Mexico